sous-chefs/nginx/CONTRIBUTING.md

 Sometimes the copyright holder isn't the contributor, most often when the contributor is doing work for a company.

-To make a good faith effort to ensure these criteria are met, Opscode requires a Contributor License Agreement (CLA) or a Corporate Contributor License Agreement (CCLA) for all contributions.
+To make a good faith effort to ensure these criteria are met, Chef requires a Contributor License Agreement (CLA) or a Corporate Contributor License Agreement (CCLA) for all contributions.
 This is without exception due to some matters not being related to copyright